-Research and consider the balance of purchasing up front vs. purchasing for holds in light of model changes.
+Research and evaluate the balance of purchasing up front vs. purchasing by holds to determine the most effective way to purchase in light of continuous publisher model changes.

 There are two approaches for purchasing title that are likely to be popular: